 Dr Watt: No...
 "Watt".
 "Who" was my uncle.

-- Sneakers of Sneaking: Played with when Sockett the butler is heard approaching the front door with loud footsteps; but when he opens the door, he is wearing slippers, making his introduction even more creepy (no pun intended).
+- Sneakers of Sneaking: Played With when Sockett the butler is heard approaching the front door with loud footsteps; but when he opens the door, he is wearing slippers, making his introduction even more creepy (no pun intended).

 - Wax Museum Morgue: Dr. Watt has young women turned into mannequins.
 As he's lowering one into the vat that will bring about the transformation, this exchange occurs between his sister Valeria and him:Valeria: Now, please...don't say that thing you always say at this juncture.
-It's in very bad taste.Dr.
-Watt: What thing?
-What are you(laughs)oh, you mean "frying tonight"!
+It's in very bad taste.

-- Who's on First?: There's a moment of this when Dr Watt introduces himself to the three protagonists.
-From this, the audience learn that his uncle was a "Dr Who":Slobotham: No, no, about your name?
+- Who's on First?: There's a moment of this when Dr Watt introduces himself to Sergeant Bung, Slobotham, and Albert, and the audience learns that his uncle was a "Dr Who":Slobotham: No, no, about your name?

-Slowbotham: What's your name?!
+Slobotham: What's your name?!

-Sgt.
-Bung: [furious] "WATT"'S HIS NAME!
+Sergeant Bung: "WATT"'S HIS NAME!

-Slowbotham: That's what I'm trying to find out, sir!
+Slobotham: That's what I'm trying to find out, sir!

-- Wolf Man: What Sid is turned into.
+- Wolf Man: